 U.S., International teams to compete for $2M prize, June 5-6, 2015, in Pomona, California

 From June 5-6, 2015, California will be the stage for the DARPA Robotics Challenge (DRC) Finals.
 Teams from around the world will meet at Fairplex in Pomona to compete for the $2 million prize to be awarded to the team that best demonstrates human-supervised robot technology for disaster response.
+The winning team will receive a $2 million grand prize; DARPA plans to award $1 million to the runner-up and $500,000 to the third-place team.

 The DRC is a competition of human-robot systems developed to help emergency personnel respond to natural and man-made disasters.
 Participating teams from some of the most advanced robotics research and development organizations in the world are designing hardware, software, sensors, and human-machine control interfaces to be tested in a series of tasks selected by DARPA for their broad relevance to disaster response operations.